-You have a valuable trait, particularly in our sustainability-challenged times, where the solutions to our environmental or social problems must consider a vast array of interests and needs.
+You have a very valuable characteristic, particularly in our sustainability-challenged times, where the solutions to our environmental or social problems have to be found considering a wide array of interests and needs.

-/THINK ABOUT HOW YOU CAN

-FURTHER LEVERAGE YOUR

-STRENGTHS AND MANAGE SOME

-OF THE LIMITATIONS WHICH MAY

-BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-We cannot comment on your thinking related to this topic, since in the questionnaire you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

-Does it ever happen to you that you struggle to balance honoring your values, what "is right", with accepting very opposite positions?
-If that is the case, you will be happy to hear that you are not alone in the struggle.
-You already have come far in your personal journey, as you can empathize with others, take a glance into their world, and in your actions, you try to honor that feeling.
+We cannot comment on how your feelings and thinking impact your behaviors, since in the questionnaire you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+Does it occur to you sometimes that you struggle to balance honoring your values, what "is right", with accepting very opposite positions?
+If that is the case, welcome to life!
+You are not alone in the struggle.
+You already have come far in your personal journey, as you can empathize with others.
 What are the boundaries?

 Here are a few thoughts to ponder.
 We are living in a complex world.
-Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer, either my way or yours, etc." Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
+Much of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer, either my way or yours, etc." Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
 But do they really?
 If the cost is high, do they still work?
-When we find ourselves in a situation where we see it the right way, and others are wrong, what may we be missing that these others are seeing?
+When we find ourselves in a situation where we see it the right way, and others are wrong, what may we be missing that others are seeing?
 Which are situations where either-or thinking is appropriate, and when do we need a creative both-and solution?